Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Consumers who aren’t registered for VAT may be put off by a 20% increase on the price they normally pay.
 But, if you don’t add it on, you’ll be the one paying the VAT, rather than collecting it from your customers.
 Like most business decisions, the best solution depends on personal circumstances, but it might be worth considering:

-• What your competitors charge, and whether or not this includes VAT.
+• What your competitors charge, and whether or not this includes VAT

 • A smaller price increase which includes VAT.
 This basically means that you’ll be sharing the VAT with your customer.
 For example, raise your prices by 10%, so your customer effectively pays half of the VAT, and you pay the other half.

-• Letting your customers know in advance about any pricing changes.
+• Letting your customers know in advance about any pricing changes

 What rate of VAT applies to your goods or services?

 If the things that you sell fall into the reduced rate or zero-VAT category, it makes pricing fairly straightforward.
 Charging customers an additional 5% isn’t so dramatic a price hike, and zero-rated items are better yet.
-If you’re not sure which VAT rate to use, the government publish a list of VAT rates on different goods and services.

 Not every business needs to register for VAT and in fact many won’t ever have to.
 Whilst you’re obliged to register for VAT if your taxable turnover reaches the £90,000 threshold in any 12 month period, some businesses do benefit from voluntarily registering for VAT.

 Again, everyone’s different, so the decision to make a voluntary VAT registration depends on your circumstances.
 If you have an accountant, have a chat with them about what works for you.
-For instance:

 • You can claim VAT refunds: By being a VAT-registered business, you can claim VAT on goods or services purchased for your business.
 If your business regularly pays more VAT on purchases than it would collect on sales, you’ll receive a refund from HMRC.